Car Rental, Driver Service, and Guides in India

-- While India does enjoy great train connectivity, getting train tickets and boarding trains on crowded Indian platforms can be chaotic and stressful.
-Renting a car with driver eases these worries.
+- While India has an amazingly connected railway system, getting train tickets and boarding trains on crowded Indian platforms can be a chaotic and stressful experience.
+Having a car with driver eases the hassle immensely.

-- Having a car with driver gives you immense flexibility.
-Leave a city at the time you like and make as many unscheduled stops en route as you want!
+- Having a car with a driver gives you immense flexibility.
+Leave a city at the time you like and make as many unscheduled stops en route as you want.

 - If you have a chatty driver it will be a great cultural experience.
-Drivers usually come from a lower middle class background, living on the road and learning English on the job.
-Speaking to them will open new doors to the country that you can’t get anywhere else
+Drivers usually come from a lower middle-class background and learn English while working with travellers.
+Speaking to them might lead to you to unexpected but incredible and unique experiences that you can’t find on the well-worn path.

-- INR 3000 per day for a Sedan Car (can fit up to 3 adults comfortably)
+- INR 3,500 per day for a Sedan four-seater (up to 3 adults + driver comfortably)

 - All road tolls or taxes